 Ongoing.
 "Ware Collection of Glass Flowers."

-Through May 21, 1995.
+Through May 21.
 "Introduction to Byzantine Coinage."
-Showcases the Whittemore collection of Byzantine coins, including over 3,000 gold, silver and bronze coins that cover that range of Byzantine numismatics from A.D.
+Showcases the Whittemore collection of Byzantine coins, including over 3,000 gold, silver, and bronze coins that cover the range of Byzantine numismatics from A.D.
 491 to 1453.